JonStargaryen/jstructure/readme.md

 # de.bioforscher.jstructure

-*de.bioforscher.jstructure* is a light-weight module for structural bioinformatics.
-It provides a stream-based API to work with protein structures in *PDB* format.
+*de.bioforscher.jstructure* is a light-weight library for structural bioinformatics.
+It provides a stream-based API to work with macromolecular structures in *PDB* format.

 ### Data Model
-*de.bioforscher.jstructure* hierarchy is close to that BioJava of: a `Protein` contains any number of `Chain` objects which contain any number of `Group` objects which contain any number of `Atom` objects.
+*de.bioforscher.jstructure* hierarchy is close to that BioJava of: a `Structure` contains any number of `Chain` objects which contain any number of `Group` objects which contain any number of `Atom` objects.
 Each element of this hierarchy implements a `Container` interface, so it is possible to retrieve all registered children